How can I get my cat to stop peeing on the floor?

 Indoor cats tend to be less active than outdoor cats, so cat owners may need to be more proactive when it comes to helping indoor cats lose weight.
 The first step is to choose a diet that supports your cat’s weight loss and determine the appropriate number of calories per day.

-Read: How do I know if my cat has giardia?
+Read: How do I make my cat start purring?

 Should you take your cat to a mobile veterinary hospital?